 Have you already thought of what to do this summer?
 How can you make your summer vacation or weekend interesting and beneficial?

 We will tell you: if you like active leisure, go canoeing or kayaking through the rivers of Belarus!
-Especially for you we chose the most interesting water routes of Belarus 2017.
+Specially for you, we chose the most interesting water routes of Belarus 2017.

 Stracha and Isloch are some of the most popular small rivers for kayaking in Belarus.